Pyrrho: Ancient Indian influences on Pyrrho

 The sources and the extent of the Indian influences on Pyrrho's philosophy, however, are disputed.
 Philosophical skepticism was already present in Greek philosophy, particularly in the Democritean tradition in which Pyrrho had studied prior to visiting India.
-Richard Bett heavily discounts any substantive Indian influences on Pyrrho, arguing that on the basis of testimony of Onesicritus regarding how difficult it was to converse with the gymnosophists, as it required three translators, none of whom understood any philosophy, that it is highly improbable that Pyrrho could have been substantively influenced by any of the Indian philosophers.
+Richard Bett heavily discounts any substantive Indian influences on Pyrrho, arguing that based on the testimony of Onesicritus regarding how difficult it was to converse with the gymnosophists, as it required three translators, none of whom understood any philosophy, it is highly improbable that Pyrrho could have been substantively influenced by any of the Indian philosophers.
 According to Indologist and Buddhist scholar Johannes Bronkhorst, early Buddhism and Pyrrho's philosophy share no connection.

 It has also been hypothesized that the gymnosophists were Jains, or Ajnanins, and that these are likely influences on Pyrrho.
 Authors see probable influence of Indian skepticism not only in Pyrrhonism, but also in Buddhism itself as a common ground.